php-fig/fig-standards/bylaws/004-psr-workflow.md

-# PHP-FIG's PSR Review Workflow
+# PSR Review Workflow

-To avoid a PSR being rushed through the FIG, or to avoid having those lingering 95% complete PSR's that just never seem to make it to a vote, it has become clear that a review workflow is neccessary.

-Each PSR will have an original author and potentially a co-author in some cases.
+Each PSR must have an original author and potentially a co-author in some cases, neither of which are required to be a voting member.
 Each PSR must also have two co-sponsors, both of whom are voting members and one of whom is a "coordinator" (they can switch if needs be).

 ### 0.)
 Pre-Draft